-opportunity to let the SM make a decision among a set of seven possible payoff-allocations threaded on a downward sloping straight line.
+Subjects in both roles were faced with 60 graphical representations of sets of opportunity sets.
+Each set of opportunity sets consisted of two options, a singleton opportunity set consisting of a fixed payoff-allocation and a non-trivial opportunity set consisting of seven possible payoff-allocations threaded on a downward sloping straight line.
 In the following we call the former option the point and the latter the line.
-If the FM chooses the point the SM has no further move while for the line she has to decide among the allocations in the non-trivial opportunity set.
-To obtain data from all SMs we used the strategy method: Each SM was asked to make a decision as if the paired FM had assigned her the opportunity to make the choice between the seven payoff-allocations on the line.5
+If the FM chooses the point the SM has no further move while for the line she has to decide among the seven allocations in the non-trivial opportunity set.
+To obtain data from all SMs we used the strategy method: Each SM was asked to make a decision as if the paired FM had chosen the non-trivial opportunity set.5

 Figure 1 shows a typical example of a decision situation.
 The task of the FM (Player 1) is to check one of the boxes below the figure indicating whether he prefers option A, the point, or option B, the line of hollow dots.
 The task of the SM (Player 2) is to indicate her choice by circling her preferred allocation on the line of hollow dots.
 The 60 decision tasks differed in the positions of the available opportunity sets and the positions were allocated randomly to pairs of subjects.
-The randomization ensured that lines stayed in the positive orthant and the location of the point was varied around the lines as depicted in Figure 2.6
+The can be interpreted as a choice between transferring a given amount s to the SM and not transferring anything), while the SM has a richer choice set (in our design a choice between seven allocations provided the FM has transferred s).
+Some of the games investigated by Charness and Rabin (2002) constitute special cases of our design.
+They found in these cases that the SM often reciprocated to the kindness of the FM (as revealed by his choice).
+Our design systematically varies the set of choices offered to the FM to investigate other potential factors driving the behavior of the SM.